Thomas-Fulton/machine-learning-practice/README.md

 (see: Jason Brownlee at https://machinelearningmastery.com/)
 1. Define Problem: Investigate and characterize the problem in order to better understand the goals of the project.
-2. Analyze Data: Use descriptive statistics and visualization to better understand the data you have available.
+2. Explore/Analyze Data: Use descriptive statistics and visualization to better understand the data you have available.
 3. Prepare Data: Use data transforms in order to better expose the structure of the prediction problem to modeling algorithms.